point-platform/dasher/README.md

 ## Handing unexpected fields

-The most common modifications to schema are the addition and removal of fields.
+The most common modifications to contracts are the addition and removal of fields.
 In this example, the serialised message contains a field that the deserialiser does not expect.

 This may be because the serialiser added the field, or because the deserialiser removed it.
 In practice, both situations are the same.